-Named for the National Security Act of 1947, which comprehensively reorganized the U.S. armed forces, intelligence, and foreign policy apparatus, the 1947 Club enables friends of IWP to support the education of future statesmen by pledging monthly support to a special scholarship fund.
-Members of the 1947 Club pledge to support these Institute scholarships with donations of $1,200 or more per year, or $100 per month.
-Encourage your friends to join!
+Named for the National Security Act of 1947, which comprehensively reorganized the U.S. armed forces, intelligence, and foreign policy apparatus, the 1947 Club enables friends of IWP to support the education of future statesmen by pledging monthly support.
+While we encourage you to contribute whatever amount is right for you, members of the 1947 Club who pledge a monthly contribution of $100 or more will receive the following benefits:

-- Complimentary copy of IWP’s newsletter The American Statesman
+- Complimentary copy of IWP’s newsletter, The Eagle

 - Invitation to all of IWP’s guest lectures

 The Institute recognizes that the success of its mission also depends on increasing our ranks of supporters.
-Please consider joining the 1947 Club’s Operation Rollback by challenging your friends and family to join you and match your gift – whether it is $1,200 per year, $600 per year, or $100 per year.
+Please consider joining the 1947 Club’s Operation Rollback by challenging your friends and family to join you by matching your gift – whether it is $100, $50, or $25 per month.

 Joining the 1947 Club

-To join the 1947 Club, please contact Kathy Carroll at email@example.com.
+If you have questions about the 1947 Club, please contact email@example.com.